Alana M. Leffler

 Q: What do you do for fun?

-A: I like to go fishing with my husband, out to dinner with my friends, up North with my family, and on long walks with my dog.
+A: I like to go fishing with my husband, up North with my family (we have a cabin in the Upper Peninsula), cook dinner with friends, and on hikes with my dog.

 Q: If you could take a 6-month sabbatical, what would you do?